 New Chums Beach

-Man, I’m really spilling all the secrets now.
-To the left of Whangapoua in the Coromandel is a beautiful beach which takes a hike to get to.
-If you put in the effort to get there, you’ll be rewarded with this kind of beauty.
+This beach is a Kiwi secret, but it welcomes travellers if you promise to leave it as you find it.
+To the left of Whangapoua in the Coromandel is a beautiful beach which takes a short hike to get to.
+If you put in the effort to get there, you’ll be rewarded with the most idyllic and untouched beach similar to Maya Bay in Thailand.

 Travel tip: Please leave our beaches as you find them.
 As Kiwis we really respect our land and want to keep it clean and beautiful.
 Leave nothing but footprints.